xrdocs/ncs5500/_tutorials/bgp-evpn-irb-configuration.md

 </div>

-Lets try to check the routing by pinging from Host-1 (IP 10.0.0.10/32) to Host-9 (IP 20.0.0.50/32).
+Lets check the host reachability by pinging from Host-1 (IP 10.0.0.10/32) to Host-9 (IP 20.0.0.50/32).
 In the below output we can see that we can ping between the Host-1 (IP 10.0.0.10) and Host-9 (IP 20.0.0.50) successfully which are both on different subnets.

 <div class="highlighter-rouge">
 <pre class="highlight">